duoanwang/Recipe-and-Rating/README.md

 The significance level (α) is set to **0.05**.

 ### Results
-- **Observed TVD:** 0.0000
+- **Observed TVD:** 4.0799106421311744e-07
-- **P-value:** 0.000000
+- **P-value:** 0.084500

 ### Conclusion
-Since the p-value (0.000000) is less than the significance level (0.05), we reject the null hypothesis.
-This suggests that the calorie distributions of desserts and courses are significantly different.
+Since the **p-value (0.084500)** is greater than the significance level of 0.05, we fail to reject the null hypothesis.
+This suggests that there is insufficient evidence to conclude that the calorie distributions of recipes with sugar and without sugar are different.

 ### Justification
 The Total Variation Distance (TVD) is an appropriate test statistic for this hypothesis because it captures the overall differences between two distributions without assuming normality or other specific distributional properties.